eriklowrance/code-readme-generator/README.md

-# a
+# README Generator

   ## Description

-a
+An app to generate a professional README

-  ## Table of Contents (Optional)
+  ## Table of Contents

-  If your README is very long, add a table of contents to make it easy for users to find what they need.

   * [Installation](#installation)
   * [Usage](#usage)